meerachotai/benchmark_imprinting/README.md

 * Use the annotation file with the suffix `_picard.gff3` under the -a option.
 * Leave the -s option blank, a SNP file will be made from the vcf files under outdir/per_chrom.

-If you have a different number of AxB and BxA replicates, specifically add these in under the -x and -y options respectively, and do not use the -p tag so that combinations of the two sets will be used to find consensus MEGs and PEGs.
+If you have a different number of AxB and BxA replicates, specifically add these in under the -x and -y options respectively, and do not use the -p flag so that combinations of the two sets will be used to find consensus MEGs and PEGs.

 ### Options:
 ```